magneticio/vamp.io/content/documentation/getting-started/splitting-services.md

 # 3. Splitting the monolith into services

-In the [previous part](/documentation/getting-started/canary-release/) of this getting started we did some basic canary releasing on two version of a monolithic application.
+In the [previous part](/documentation/getting-started/canary-release/) of this getting started we did some basic canary releasing on two versions of a monolithic application.
 Very nice, but Vamp isn't called the *Very Awesome Microservices Platform* for nothing.
 For that reason, we will be splitting our Sava application into separate services.